mapbox/tile-count/README.md

 Creating a count
 ----------------

-    tile-count-create [-z zoom] -o out.count [file.csv ...]
+    tile-count-create [-z zoom] -o out.count [file.csv ...] [file.json ...]

 The `-z` option specifies the maximum precision of the data, so that duplicates beyond this precision can be pre-summed to make the data file smaller.

-The input CSV is a list of records in the form:
+If the input is CSV, it is a list of records in the form:

     lon,lat

 or

     lon,lat,count

+If it is JSON, any array of two or more numbers will be treated as a longitude-latitude pair.
+This includes GeoJSON Points as well as the points that make up GeoJSON MultiPoints, LineStrings, MultiLineStrings, Polygons, and MultiPolygons.
+Beware that it also includes anything else that might be mistaken for a longitude-latitude pair.

 The input is first streamed into the internal format specified below (minus the header) and then